ayaegashi/agathas-library/DESIGN.md

 One thing that was difficult about display.html was the like button.
 We wanted the heart to become filled in when a user favorited a story and return to just an outline if they un-favorited it.
 However, at the same time we wanted this action to trigger a change in the favorites table in our SQL database. because we had to link this front-end change with back-end code, the process of the heart changing from filled to not (or vice versa) is slightly slower than if we had implemented with JavaScript.
-However, we couldn't figure out how to make a change in the SQL database if we used only JavaScript.
+However, we chose our solution because we needed to make a change in the SQL database.
 Lastly, we did use JavaScript to implement a popover function.
 Essentially, if the user is not logged in, they cannot favorite a story.
 Thus, when they click the heart, instead of turning solid, via a JavaScript function a popover is toggled notifying the user that they have to log in (see lines 8-12 on display.html).
 /display is very similar to /display_admin except for the difference in buttons.
 You will notice that both /display and /display_admin only have POST methods.
 We decided to implement it this way because we needed to know which story